 Credit Derivatives and Corporate Default Prediction

-There have been 91 defaults among U.S. CDS reference entities between 2002 and 2018.
-Within this sample, the five-year CDS spread significantly enhances the explanatory power of benchmark corporate default prediction models with equity market covariates and firm attributes, both in- and out-of-sample.
-This finding holds among financial and non-financial firms, and both within and without the great financial crisis.
-Moreover, the predictive power of the CDS spread is concentrated among entities with higher CDS market liquidity, while the illiquidity component of the CDS spread itself does not explain default.
-Lastly, neither the corporate bond yield spread nor CDS market indices explain default in the presence of firm-level CDS spreads.
-These results confirm the relevance of information contained in credit risk pricing to default prediction.
+There have been 128 defaults among U.S. CDS reference entities between 2001 and 2020.
+Within this sample, the five-year CDS spread is a significant predictor of corporate default in models with equity market covariates and firm attributes.
+This finding holds for forecast horizons up to 12 months, among financial and non-financial firms, within and without the great financial crisis, and is robust to the inclusion of corporate bond and equity options market information.
+A decomposition of the CDS spread into liquidity, physical default, and risk premium components shows that most of its predictive power for corporate default comes from the physical default component, both in- and out-of-sample.
+These results confirm the relevance of information contained in single-name CDS pricing to corporate default prediction.

-Keywords: Credit default swap, corporate default prediction, default risk, CDS liquidity
+Keywords: Credit default swap spread, corporate default prediction, physical default, default risk premium, CDS liquidity

 JEL Classification: G12, G13, G17, G23, G33